The Difference Between a Fixed & Growth Mindset

 There are two opposing types of mindsets, psychologist Caroll Dweck argues, a fixed and growth.
 A child with a fixed mindset sees their skills and weaknesses as inherent, something they were born with.
 It’s a “you have it or you don’t” thought process.
 Often, they spend the majority of their lives seeing an area (that could be an opportunity for growth) as hereditary or “I am just not good at it”.
 If they happen to have success in that area, they are shocked and elated and attribute it to good luck.
 In contrast, failure only reminds them that they are flawed and defective.

-For example, a child with a fixed mindset with a weight problem may think, “ I have no self-control” or “I am no good at sports so I don’t workout”.
+For example, a child with a fixed mindset with a weight problem may think, “ I have no self-control” or “I am no good at sports so I don’t exercise”.
 This self-defeating attitude only perpetuates more failure.
 These children have mirrored the behavior of parents with a fixed mindset and fixed motivation.

 Raising a child to view life with a growth mindset is a gift that can take an average child to greater heights.
 That same overweight child could view the weight gain as a challenge to learn a new sport not view this issue as having a defective body or bad genes, or even worse, a failure.